circleci/circleci-docs/jekyll/_cci2/non-aws.md

 5. Enter your license.

 6. Complete the Storage section.
+If you are not using a cloud service , then you will pick `None`.
+More information below.

 7. Set the VM Provider to None.